 Review of this Policy

-We are consistently looking at how we can improve and may change this Policy from time to time so please check this page occasionally to ensure that you are aware of any changes.
-By using our website, you agree to be bound by this Policy.
-This Policy was last updated in December 2018.
+We are consistently looking at how we can improve and may change this policy from time to time so please check this page occasionally to ensure that you are aware of any changes.
+By using our website, you agree to be bound by this policy.
+This policy was last updated in June 2019.